TekGeek2003/TekGeek-Pong/README.md

-# TekGeek-Pong
+# TekGeek Pong
 TekGeek Pong is the very first game that was made by game developer TekGeek.
+It is a remake of the classic table tennis themed video game by Atari.
-Built using the PyGame library.
+Built with the pygame library.

+# Requirements
+Python programming language
+Pygame computer program

 # How to play
+Run the game
-Use the up and down arrow keys on your keyboard ⬆️⬇️ to control your paddle to hit the ball in the opposite goal to score a point
+Use the up and down arrow keys to control your paddle and try to hit the ball in the oposite goal to score a point.